kykyshkaDev/Kukushka_UnitySDK/README.md

     UserID = "demouserid"           // User ID
 });
 ```
-**Pro tip:** test your integrations with DebugMode = true to immediately see how the game would behave with an active survey
+**Pro tip:** test your integrations with DebugMode = true to immediately see how the game would behave with an active survey.
+AppKey and UserID may contain any string value when DebugMode is enabled.

 Also you can set custom UserID for your game by **SetUserID** method:
 ```csharp